Finsso Financial

 Getting the right mortgage deal first time around is vital for your financial future.
 Buying a home can be complicated enough as it is, and that’s without trawling through the varying deals different providers offer.
 At Finsso, our advisors will give you honest and dependable advice.
 We also guarantee that we’ll find you a product that’s perfectly suited to your needs, giving you peace of mind that you’ve got the perfect mortgage on your first home.

-Sometimes, the rules that specify who qualifies as a first time buyer aren’t completely straightforward.
-Usually, if you’ve never owned a home before in the UK or abroad, or you’ve only owned a commercial property (such as a shop or office premises), you’ll qualify as a first time buyer.
+Sometimes, the rules that specify who qualifies as a first-time buyer aren’t completely straightforward.
+Usually, if you’ve never owned a residential property before in the UK or abroad, or you’ve only owned a commercial property (such as a shop or office premises), you may qualify as a first-time buyer.

-If a homeowner is buying a house for you in their name, or you’re buying a property jointly with someone who’s owned a home before, then you normally won’t qualify as a first time buyer.
+However, eligibility can vary depending on the lender or specific mortgage scheme.
+For example, if a homeowner is buying a house for you in their name, or you’re buying a property jointly with someone who has owned a home before, you will generally not qualify as a first-time buyer.

 Re-Mortgages

-Re-mortgaging can have a stack of benefits, not least that it can reduce your monthly repayments.
-While saving money may be the main advantage, a new deal can also carry other benefits, giving you more flexibility in how you pay back your mortgage, and even lower interest rates.
+Re-mortgaging can offer several potential benefits, including the possibility of reducing your monthly repayments.
+While saving money is often a key advantage, a new deal might also provide more flexibility in how you repay your mortgage and potentially lower interest rates.

 Moving Home